Senior Camping Pass for State Parks – Updated for 2026 for Every State

 New Jersey

 State park day-use passes are available in New Jersey for $50 for state residents and $75 for non-residents.
-Camping fees are not included and cost between $3 and $25, depending on whether you’re a New Jersey resident, the season you’ll be visiting, and the park you plan to stay in.
+Camping fees are not included are dependent on whether you’re a New Jersey resident, the season you’ll be visiting, and the New Jersey state park you plan to stay in.

 New Mexico

 New Mexico is a very RV-friendly state, and the state parks system is no exception to this rule.
-Here, you can purchase a state parks Annual Camping Permit that covers day-use fees and offers free dry camping.
+Here, you can purchase a state park Annual Camping Permit that covers day-use fees and offers free dry camping.
 Want to camp with hookups?
-Water and electric are an additional $4 a night, and full hookups will cost an additional $8 per night.
+You can pay a small per night fee to have water, electric, and sometimes even sewer.

 New York

-New York State offers their Empire Pass, which allows pass holders to enter all New York State parks free of charge.
-Unfortunately, this pass doesn’t cover camping fees at all, so expect to pay $15–$39 per night for your campsite.
+New York State offers its Empire Pass, which allows pass holders to enter all New York state parks free of charge.
+Additionally, seniors can take advantage of the free Golden Pass Program for free state park admission on certain days.
+Unfortunately, this pass doesn’t cover camping fees at all, so expect to pay for your campsite.

 North Carolina